Pivotal-Boulder/IDE-Preferences/README.md

 ```

 They are using the same format, so you can change configuration in one IDE and see it applied to the other one.
+The Keymap is called "Mac OSX 10.5 + Improved" in your keymaps settings.